iliana/sshca/README.md

 This is not a multi-user SSH CA. In my setup, I have a separate AWS account that stores the key for my SSH CA, accessible solely by me via AWS SSO with two-factor authentication.
 Anybody with access to the signing key can sign anything they like, including SSH certificates for indefinite periods of time.
 A multi-user SSH CA requires application code to validate a user's request before signing a key.

-Instead of using an AWS SDK, I opted to shell out to the AWS CLI, mainly to have support for complicated credential providers (e.g. AWS SSO, source profiles).
+~~Instead of using an AWS SDK, I opted to shell out to the AWS CLI, mainly to have support for complicated credential providers (e.g. AWS SSO, source profiles).~~ The AWS SDK for Rust has implemented pretty extensive credential provider support now!
+I switched to this in 0.2.0.

 Crates I used for the first time:

-* [sshcerts](https://docs.rs/sshcerts) is lovely, but could use additional example documentation.
+- [sshcerts](https://docs.rs/sshcerts) is lovely, but could use additional example documentation.
 It was difficult to get going at first.
-* [cmd_lib](https://docs.rs/cmd_lib) has incredible macros for running shell commands without a shell and I strongly recommend it; I wish it were more flexible for displaying stderr without a logger set up.
+- [cmd_lib](https://docs.rs/cmd_lib) has incredible macros for running shell commands without a shell and I strongly recommend it; I wish it were more flexible for displaying stderr without a logger set up.
+(No longer used in 0.2.0.)

-Parsing RSA keys out of `SubjectPublicKeyInfo` DER documents in Rust remains a total pain in the ass.
-This is about the fourth time I've had to do this.
+~~Parsing RSA keys out of `SubjectPublicKeyInfo` DER documents in Rust remains a total pain in the ass.
+This is about the fourth time I've had to do this.~~ A combination of the `spki` and `pkcs1` crates now does the trick with minimal pain.